the blue lotus yoga immersion and teaching intensive 200-hour ONLINE training program

 • study the philosophy of yoga, according to Patanjali, as a guideline for living a full and joyful life

-• experience extended practice sessions with guest teachers
+• experience extended practice sessions and recap with course instructors

 • explore and learn the importance of good studentship and concentrated practice